nfrasser/screen_recording/README.md

-Note: This project is no longer maintained.
-Checkout [androidtool-mac](https://github.com/mortenjust/androidtool-mac) instead.

---

 screen_recording
 ================

-Activate and record the iOS Simulator or Android emulator to a .mov.
+Activate and record a connected iOS device or the iOS Simulator to a .mov.

 ```
-$ ./screen-recording ios /tmp/video.mov
-$ ./screen-recording android /tmp/video.mov
+$ ./screen-recording /tmp/video.mov
 ```

 Send SIGINT to stop recording.
 CMD+C on the OS X Terminal.